Frequently Asked Questions

 I’ve heard that my local church can receive 10% Giving credit toward missions if I report my ROAM project expenses to them.
 Is this true and if so, how?

-Answer: Projects must meet certain criteria for your expenses to be credited toward 10% missions giving for your local church.
-Only projects meeting those requirements are approved as ROAM projects.
 To report your expenses so that your local church will receive credit you may download and print the form (Click here) or request a preprinted form from the ROAM office.
-Complete the form, and then mail it as directed on the form to the Work and Witness office at Nazarene World Headquarters to the address shown on the form.
+Complete the form, and then give it to your local church for them to submit for credit.